treeman/jonashietala/posts/2023-11-25-writing_lessons_learned_after_writing_a_book.markdown

 If you point out every exception to the rule and add dozens of qualifiers to every statement, you will muddy the water so much that the core message will be drowned out.

 Instead, focus to deliver the core message to the best of your abilities.
-Deliver it with confidence then the reader will remember it.
-Make it colorful.
+Make it colorful and deliver it with confidence.
 Show your personality; make it interesting, make it funny, and make it memorable.
+The reader will thank you for it.

 # Consistency is the most important thing